amoeba/golang-python-package-example/README.md

     Note: In this repo, the code for the binaries is included.
 In a more realistic scenario, you might produce your binaries somewhere totally different and pull them in.

-2. Locally, run `create_wheels.py` to create wheels for each of the platforms in (1)
+2. Locally, run `create_wheels.py` to create wheels for each of the platforms in (1).
+This could be done in CI.
-3. Publish the created wheels to Test PyPi
+3. Publish the created wheels to Test PyPi.
+This could also be a done in CI.

     ```sh
     twine upload --repository testpypi out/*